1953: Bulger, then 24, moves on from gang fights of his youIth and becomes a career criminal, progressing from hijacking to bank holdups.

 1986: FBI bugs Vanessa’s, an Italian food emporium in the Prudential Center, where the successors to the Angiulo regime have set up shop.
 The Mafiosi who gathered there to shake down bookies are indicted in 1989 and imprisoned in 1990.

-1990: 51 people said to be part of a South Boston-based drug ring overseen by Bulger’s underlings are arrested.
+1990: Fifty one people said to be part of a South Boston-based drug ring overseen by Bulger’s underlings are arrested.
 All eventually plead guilty, but only one of them agrees to cooperate with government, and he does not implicate Bulger.

 1991: State Police convince bookie Burton (Chico) Krantz agrees to become an informant.
 He claims he paid “rent” to Bulger and Flemmi.
 State Police bring evidence to federal authorities, and joint investigation goes on for more than three years.